bitrix24/b24restdocs/api-reference/catalog/catalog/catalog-catalog-is-offers.md

-# Check if the trade catalog is an offers catalog catalog.catalog.isOffers
+# Check if the trade catalog is a variation catalog catalog.catalog.isOffers

 > Scope: [`catalog`](../../scopes/permissions.md)
 >
 > Who can execute the method: administrator

-This method checks whether the trade catalog is an offers catalog.
+The method checks if the trade catalog is a variation catalog.

 ## Method Parameters